stablecarbon/fiber_checkout_example/README.md

 Lastly, this integration needs testing of payment gateway functionality post 3DS authentication in particular completing processing payments at the termination URL as highlighted here: https://docs.carbon.money/docs/custom-term-url.

-Styling will also be updated over time.
+Styling and error handling will also be updated over time.

 ### `yarn test`